TomSumner28/merchant-data/README.md

 The **Asset Creation** page lets you resize images for different publisher specifications.
 Drag and drop files or use the file picker for single or batch uploads, choose a preset size and download the resized results.
 Images are resampled with high-quality smoothing so the resized banners stay sharp and free from pixelation.
 All processing happens in the browser so you can quickly create banners in common dimensions.

-The **RPF Automation** page lets Account Managers search for Reward Programme Forms stored in the `rpf_forms` table.
-Select an RPF by name or ID to load all details and the reward programme table.
-AMs can edit any cell, append new rows and click **Save** to update the `table_data` JSON.
-Each save automatically increments the version and records the user’s email.
-A **Download PDF** button exports the form in the same wording and layout as the official template.
+The **RPF Automation** page lets Account Managers manage Reward Programme Forms stored in the `rpf_forms` table.
+Use **Create New RPF** to start a blank form for a brand that doesn’t yet exist.
+Search by name or ID to edit an existing record.
+AMs can edit any cell, append rows and click **Save** to either insert a new row or update an existing one.
+Each save increments the version and records the user’s email.
+A **Download PDF** button exports a branded PDF including the TRC logo and official wording.

 ## Semantic Queries